nicholaswmin/fsm/README.md

 ## Example

 > Modelling a [turnstile][turn] mechanism as an FSM.

-> A gate that unlocks with a coin.
-After pushing through it, it locks again:
+The turnstile unlocks with a coin.
+When unlocked you can push through it after which it locks again:

 ```js
 import { fsm } from '@nicholaswmin/fsm'